Day of Reconciliation: African origins

-Africans who did not have the right to vote after the South African War protested racial discrimination on 16 December 1910.
-Other protests against the government dealing with racial discrimination continued to be held on 16 December.
+Black and indigenous South Africans who did not have the right to vote after the South African War, protested racial discrimination on 16 December 1910.
+Other protests against the government handling of racial discrimination continued to be held on 16 December.
 In 1929, 1930 and 1934, anti-pass demonstrations were held by the Communist Party of South Africa (CPSA) on that day.
 The All African Convention (AAC) was held during the same time in 1935, covering dates 15 December through 18 December.

 Much later, when efforts of passive protest and resistance against apartheid had been unsuccessful, the African National Congress (ANC) decided to form a military or armed group.
 The decision to move to armed resistance happened after the ANC was banned by the government.
 Nelson Mandela believed that non-violent resistance was not working to stop Apartheid, and advocated acts of sabotage.
 The date of 16 December is the anniversary of the 1961 founding of Umkhonto we Sizwe ("Spear of the Nation" or MK), the armed wing of the ANC.
 On that day, Umkhonto we Sizwe enacted its "first acts of sabotage" which included bomb blasts against government buildings in Johannesburg, Port Elizabeth and Durban.
 Also on 16 December 1961, the Umkhonto we Sizwe distributed leaflets describing how the group "will carry on the struggle for freedom and democracy by new methods, which are necessary to complement the actions of the established national liberation organisations."

 Day of Reconciliation

 When Apartheid ended, it was decided to keep 16 December as a public holiday, but to infuse it "with the purpose of fostering reconciliation and national unity."
 It was established by the government in 1994.
 Nelson Mandela was part of the group of politicians that helped start the idea for the holiday.
 On 16 December 1995, the first celebration took place.
 The first meeting of the South African Truth and Reconciliation Commission also took place on 16 December 1995.
 In an address in 1995, Archbishop Desmond Tutu described the holiday as serving the need of healing the wounds of Apartheid.

 The holiday is also used to celebrate minority cultural groups in South Africa, such as the San people.
-South African President, Jacob Zuma, in 2009, also stressed that the holiday was meant to also promote "non-sexism."
+South African President, Jacob Zuma, in 2009, also stressed that the holiday was meant to also promote "non-sexism".